hashicorp/terraform-website/content/source/docs/cloud/sentinel/sentinel-tf-012.html.md

 see if a resource is being destroyed and not re-created with both versions of Terraform.

-Please note that if you are using a private instance of Terraform Enterprise, you must use version v201909-1 or higher in order to use the `destroy` and `requires_new` values.
+Please note that if you are using Terraform Enterprise, you must use version v201909-1 or higher in order to use the `destroy` and `requires_new` values.